jackthomas1430/Pewlett_Hackard_Employee_Analysis/README.md

 ##Files
  - "sql-challenge"(https://github.com/jackthomas1430/sql-challenge.git): The main repo for this challenge.
-    -"data" folder:contains the 6 csv files from the employee database -"Data_Analysis_Results" folder: contains images and csv files for the eight data analysis questions -"table_schemata.sql": the table schema for each of the six CSV files -"sql_challenge_queries.sql": file of data analysis queries
+    -"data" folder:contains the 6 csv files from the employee database -"Data_Analysis_Results" folder: contains images and csv files with the results for the eight data analysis questions -"table_schemata.sql": the table schema for each of the six CSV files -"sql_challenge_queries.sql": file with data analysis queries
     -"SQL_CHALLENGE_ERD.PNG": image file of ERD

 ##Data Sources
-The data sources are the 6 csv files remaing from Pewlett Hackard's employee databse.
+The data sources used for this project are the 6 csv files remaining from Pewlett Hackard's employee databse.
     1. "department.csv": columns are "dept_no" and "dept_name"
     2. "titles.csv": columns are "title_id" and "title"
     3. "employees.csv": columns are "emp_no", "emp_title_id", "birth_date","first_name", "last_name","sex","hire_date"